Free construction estimate template

 - Drywall mud.

-This list could turn into an extensive spreadsheet for more complex jobs, such as building a house.
+This list could turn into an extensive time and material template for construction spreadsheet for more complex jobs, such as building a house.

 Labor costs can be less complicated to calculate, but there are still several factors you must consider, like whether you will be using construction subcontractors or employees.